 While Google is a great place to start, you may be surprised by the resources you have at your fingertips, such as referrals from friends and colleagues.
 You can also search social media and ask for referrals at local events.
-In addition, platforms like Adà that provide pre-approved vendor lists can help streamline your vendor selection process.
-Adá pre-vets vendors for you, and allows you to review profiles, offerings, and specialty areas.
-Using our event planner template can also help simplify your event planning process.
+In addition, platforms like Adà that pre-vet chefs & catering vendors can help streamline your vendor selection process.

 Now that you have a shortlist of vendors, you can dive into granular details to make your final selection.

 Pay attention to the vendors who communicate well and have a strong business ethos.
 This will allow you to weed out potential red flags during your selection process.
 Some of those red flags may include:

 Approaching vendors with a set budget will showcase your professionalism and guide you in the shortlisting process.
 Itemizing your budget will also play a role in planning a successful event.
 Your budget allocation may include event promotion and organization costs, contracting services, and facilitation fees.